acmucsd/sdctf-2021/README.md

 1. Setup [`kctf` environment](https://google.github.io/kctf/) (lol don't underestimate this)
 2. Run command `./build-all.sh`.
 This is necessary to generate both attachments and deployment files.
 3. Run command `kctf chal start` in every directory containing `challenge.yaml` (Tip: List them using `find . -name challenge.yaml`)
+You can also currently run challenges locally (without deploying to a running cluster) with `kctf chal debug docker`.
+See [the official docs](https://google.github.io/kctf/local-testing.html) for more information.

 After updating the source code of any challenge(s), remember to run `./build-all.sh` again (or the relevant `Makefile`s) so the attachment and/or deployment files can be updated.
 Then, run `kctf chal start` on the updated challenges to update the deployment.